Honda Prelude: Fifth generation (BB5/6/7/8/9; 1996)

-Introduced on 7 November 1996, the fifth-generation Prelude retained an FF layout with an independent front suspension and 63/37 weight distribution.
+Introduced on 7 November 1996, the fifth-generation Prelude retained an FWD layout with an independent front suspension.
 The fifth-generation Prelude marked a return to the more square bodystyle of the third generation (1987–1991), in an attempt to curb slumping sales of the fourth-generation bodystyle.
 The two-door notchback style is retained but the design is less aggressive and more angular than the previous generation.
 The redesigned sports coupe is slightly larger than its predecessor at 1.4 in longer in wheelbase and 3.2 in overall.
-Base curb weight increased by 145 lb and interior dimensions are nearly identical but trunk space expanded by nearly 1 cubic foot.
+Base curb weight increased by 145 lb and interior dimensions are nearly identical, but trunk space expanded by nearly 1 cubic foot.

 The ATTS model received Honda's Active Torque Transfer System; badged as the Type S in Japan, VTi-S in Europe, and Type SH ("Super Handling") in North America.
 ATTS automatically distributes more of the engine's power to the outside front wheel when accelerating in a turn.
 This forces the outside front wheel to rotate up to 15 percent faster than the inside wheel directing up to 80 percent of the torque to a single wheel.
-ATTS was designed to counteract the understeer inherent in a front-wheel drive car, but the Prelude's 63.1 percent front weight distribution was too much for the system to successfully mask.
+ATTS was designed to counteract the understeer inherent in a front-wheel drive car, but, according to reviewers, the Prelude's 63.1 percent front weight distribution was too much for the system to successfully mask.

 The Prelude was available in three models for Canada and two models for the US (the Base and Type SH).
-All North American models came with a 195 HP (later increased to 200HP) 2.2-liter DOHC VTEC 4-cylinder engine and 16-inch alloy wheels.
+All North American models came with a 195 HP (later increased to 200 hp) 2.2-liter DOHC VTEC 4-cylinder engine and 16-inch alloy wheels.
 The optional automatic transmission has a new manual-shift feature called Sequential SportShift.
 The gear lever can be left in Drive, which allows automatic shifting or it can be tipped forward or backward to allow manual shifting.
 A 5-speed manual transmission was standard.
 The Type SH was only available with a 5-speed manual transmission.

 The 2.0i and JDM Si trims came with 195/60 R15 tires mounted on steel wheels, and the JDM Xi came with 14-inch steel wheels.
 Unlike the North American market Preludes, JDM Preludes came with rear windscreen wipers, except for the Xi.
 Australian and JDM Preludes weigh less than American and European models: VTi-R manual weighs 1268 kg, autos weigh 1298 kg, and the ATTS weighs 1308 kg.

 Most fifth-generation Preludes came with 16 in aluminum alloy wheels with all-season 205/50 R16 87V tires, featured the 11.1-inch front brakes with 5-lug hubs and anti-lock brakes are standard.
 US models were well equipped and the Type SH only added ATTS, a leather-wrapped shift knob, and a rear spoiler over the base model.

 All models and trim packages stayed within the BB-chassis code (BB5-BB9) and housed either an H-series or F-Series engine: